-It is likely the UK will experience a half a degree rise in temperature.
+It is likely the UK will experience a half a degree rise in temperature by 2050.
 If radical action is taken now the impact for future generations will be reduced.
-The health and economic impact of COVID 19 starkly demonstrates the future if we do not act immediately to halt the destruction.
+The health and economic impact of COVID 19 starkly demonstrates the future if we do not act immediately to halt destruction and support biodiversity.